How To Apply For The Employee Retention Tax Credit

 Table of Contents

-What Is The Employee Retention Tax Credit?
+What Is The ERC Stimulus?

 Find out if you qualify for the ERC and exactly how much you could be getting back with your ERC refund.

-Your Two Choices For How To Apply For The Employee Retention Credit
+How To Apply For The Employee Retention Credit

 Are you a lone wolf in the tax world, or do you need a little extra help?
+There are two option for how to apply for the ERC credit: do-it-yourself or hire an ERC professional.

-The Pros & Cons Of Apply For The ERC Yourself
+ERC Application Option #1: Apply For The ERC Yourself

 Pros